👇 CELEBRATE CLOUD SECURITY DAY 👇

-The HTML and CSS Fundamentals exam provide participants with essential knowledge and practical skills in web development using HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
+The HTML and CSS Foundations exam provide participants with essential knowledge and practical skills in web development using HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
 This exam serves as the foundation for creating visually appealing and functional websites by mastering the fundamental markup and styling languages of the web.
 Participants will learn how to structure web documents using HTML to define content elements, such as headings, paragraphs, lists, and links, and apply styles to these elements using CSS to achieve layout, typography, color, and other visual effects.
 Through hands-on exercises, real-world examples, and practical projects, participants will gain proficiency in HTML and CSS, empowering them to create responsive and well-designed web pages.

 The HTML and CSS exam covers the following topics :-